ringcentral/rc-unified-crm-extension/docs/developers/quick-start.md

 2. Right click extension's icon and go to Options, change `Custom CRM config url` to `https://xxxx.ngrok.app/crmConfig?platformName=testCRM` and save.

+(If the option save failed, please try if you can manually open the config file from browser.
+Sometimes there's network policy that blocks web tunnel like ngrok.)

 ### Try it out

 The sample CRM bundled with the framework is configured to only appear when you access the RingCentral Developer website.